Electrical Maintenance Opportunities (Electricians)

 - Discounts at high street stores, supermarkets and restaurants

-The Scottish Prison Service (SPS) is currently recruiting for Electricians to join our estates teams within HMP Edinburgh and HMP Low Moss (Bishopbriggs), however we will also consider applicatins for other locations across Scotland.
+The Scottish Prison Service (SPS) is currently recruiting for Electricians to join our estates teams within HMP Perth, HMP Low Moss (Bishopbriggs), HMP Barlinnie (Glasgow), HMP Greenock and HMP Edinburgh, however we will also consider applications for other locations across Scotland.
 You can access details of our Prison Locations here.

-Our Electrical Maintenance Engineers provide a comprehensive repairs and maintenance service for electrical and electronic systems such as CCTV, locking systems, Building Management Systems (BMS), heating and ventilation systems throughout each prison.
+Our Electrical Maintenance Engineers provide a comprehensive repairs and maintenance service for electrical and electronic systems, for example small power and lighting systems.
 We will invest in your development to allow you to learn and apply new skills which can include development into management roles.

 Please note that there will be a requirement to periodically work on-call hours.

 Successful candidates will be subject to an Enhanced Disclosure Scotland check and a pre-employment medical to assess suitability for role.